 FGM has no health benefits and can harm girls and women in a number of ways.
 FGM is detrimental to the natural function of girls' and women's bodies and has both immediate and long-term health consequences, including haemorrhaging, infection and difficulties during childbirth.
 A complex range of social and cultural reasons are given to justify it.

 FGM in figures

-- 6,500 girls and women in UK are at risk of FGM every year
+- 20,000 girls in the UK are at risk of FGM every year

 - 3 million girls are at risk every year in Africa

 - 101 million girls aged 10 and above in Africa have undergone FGM

 - 140 million girls and women worldwide have undergone FGM

 Female Genital Mutilation is practised around the globe by diverse groups.
 The reasons why FGM persists vary from country to country, but the over-arching cause is rooted in the power imbalance between men and women.

 In most countries where the tradition is widely practised, FGM is seen as a requirement for achieving a 'good marriage match', because it is associated with purity and virginity.
 Community leaders also encourage the practice as part of cultural identity and sometimes use religion as a justification - although the practice is not prescribed by any religion and there are no guidelines for the cutting of female genitals in any religious text.

 - custom and tradition